Immersalab/Glint3D/ai/FOR_DEVELOPERS.md

 It contains all the essential information about a task in a clean, structured, and machine-readable format.

 We use **JSON** because:
-- It’s easy for both humans and AI to read and update.
+- It???s easy for both humans and AI to read and update.
 - It provides a clear, standardized structure for storing task details.
 - AI systems can quickly parse and act on the information without guesswork.
 - It ensures consistent formatting across all tasks, reducing context loss.